 The personal data we collect may be held as an electronic record on data systems managed by First for Wellbeing (FFW) or as a paper record.
 The records are only seen by staff who need the personal data so they can do their job.
 The security of the data follows FFW policies on Information Management.
 We make every effort to keep your personal data accurate.
 If you tell us of any changes in your circumstances, we can update the records with the personal data you choose to share with us.

-We will keep the personal data for no longer than is necessary.
+There are instances in which we collect your data; but you may not meet the eligibility for receipt of our partner services.
+In these cases your data will remain on our system for contractual purposes; but please be assured we will keep the personal data for no longer than is necessary.
 Sometimes, the law sets the length of time personal data must be kept.

 Sharing personal data

 So we can provide the right services at the right level, we may share your personal data within county council services or with relevant organisations in line with FFW data registration, please see link above.
 Where this is necessary we will comply with all aspects of the Data Protection Act 1998.